LiEnby/chovy-sign/README.md

 #ChovyProject v2
 Now with PS1 Support !

-\- chovy-sign is an application to allow you to convert PSP and PS1 ISO's to be playable on unmodified PSVita's
+**chovy-sign is an application to allow you to convert PSP and PS1 ISO's to be playable on unmodified PSVita***

 Setups:
 so You need a valid (offical) PSP or PS1 game.